Lenzom22/spiga-Repository/README.md

 # spiga-Repository
-This is my first demo repository
+This is my first demo repository.
 Author - Lenzom Lama